ngardiner/ngardiner.github.io/ha.md

 - Once movement in a room ceases for X, the lights should be turned off.
 - Buttons should be used primarily to change lighting scenes manually, but should not be needed for turning on/off lighting, except when it is preferable to have lights off whilst someone is in a room
   - These times can be automatically detected by rules: When it is bedtime, when

+<i>Note:</i> Xiaomi Yeelight globes are intended for 220v 50Hz power supplies.
+I do not recommend using these in a country with lower voltages, as this can cause issues with the WiFi and bulb controller, and is very likely to result in unstable behaviour.

 #### Temperature and Humidity Sensors